Guillermo Elgueda Labra

 - Modern Latin America and Chile

 Prior to beginning my studies at Oxford, I completed a BA and an MA in History at the Pontificia Universidad Católica de Chile, where I also served as a Teaching Assistant in 19th-century Latin American History.
-I subsequently worked as a researcher on several projects funded by Chile’s National Fund for Scientific and Technological Development (FONDECYT), most recently serving as Co-Investigator on FONDECYT Project No. 1230536.
+I subsequently worked as a researcher on several projects funded by Chile’s National Fund for Scientific and Technological Development (FONDECYT), most recently as Co-Investigator on FONDECYT Project No. 1230536.
 I have also published several peer-reviewed articles in academic journals.

 My time at Oxford is funded by the ANID-Chile Scholarship for Studies Abroad (Becas Chile).